H. R. 3542

 Current visas revoked

-The President may, on a case-by-case basis, waive the application of a sanction under this section with respect to a person or an agency or instrumentality of a foreign state for a 120-day period if the President certifies to the appropriate congressional committees, not less than 15 days before the start of such 120-day period, that such waiver is vital to the national security interest of the United States.
+The President may, on a case-by-case basis, waive the application of a sanction under this section with respect to a person or an agency or instrumentality of a foreign state for periods not longer than 180 days if the President certifies to the appropriate congressional committees that such waiver is in the national security interest of the United States.

 The President may exercise all authorities provided to the President under sections 203 and 205 of the International Emergency Economic Powers Act (50 U.S.C.
 1702 and 1704) for purposes of carrying out this section.